Aikido, Conflict, and Me

 As a teacher, writer, and conflict coach, I lean toward the difficult.
 While this may sound counter-intuitive, I try to notice the difficult places and learn from them.
 For example, many of my stories are conflict stories:

-Out for a special evening with my husband, elegant restaurant, all things perfect, except… the piercing cries of the baby at the next table.
+• Out for a special evening with my husband, all things perfect, except… the piercing cries of the baby at the next table.

 What can I learn here?

 Where’s the struggle?
-I know that some of the struggle derives from my actions.
-I contribute.
-If I can catch myself in the act, I will begin to alter my relationship to the conflict.
+Some of it derives from my actions.
+If I can catch myself in the act, I can begin to alter my relationship to the conflict.

-My introduction to conflict as a learning opportunity began in the mid-1980’s with a martial art—Aikido—which I discovered quite by accident and which turned out to be a valuable metaphor and method for managing whatever comes my way.
+My introduction to conflict as a teacher began in the mid-1980’s with a martial art—Aikido—which I discovered quite by accident and which became a valuable metaphor and method for managing whatever comes my way.

 Power & Presence Training was officially launched in 1993.